Itaú Corpbanca Schedules First Quarter 2023 Financial Results, Conference Call and Webcast

-/EIN News/ -- SANTIAGO, Chile, April 06, 2023 (GLOBE NEWSWIRE) -- ITAÚ CORPBANCA (NYSE: ITCB; SSE: ITAUCORP) announced today that it will release its results for the first quarter ended March 31, 2023, before the market opens in Santiago and in New York on Friday, April 28, 2023.
+SANTIAGO, Chile, April 06, 2023 (GLOBE NEWSWIRE) -- ITAÚ CORPBANCA ITCBITAUCORP)) announced today that it will release its results for the first quarter ended March 31, 2023, before the market opens in Santiago and in New York on Friday, April 28, 2023.

 On Tuesday, May 2, 2023, at 11:00 A.M.
 Santiago time (11:00 A.M.
 ET), the Company's management team will host a conference call to discuss the financial results.
 The call will be hosted by Gabriel Moura, Itaú Corpbanca's Chief Executive Officer; Rodrigo Couto, Itaú Corpbanca's Chief Financial Officer and Liliana Gonzalez Londono, Head of Corporate Strategy & Financial Planning.